 As with all reward point credit cards, if you carry a balance from month to month, what you’ll pay in interest will almost certainly outweigh what you’ll earn in rewards.
 Clear your balance in full each month, however, and you’ll take advantage of the card’s interest-free grace period on purchases – meaning it doesn’t have to cost you a penny.

-How does this card compare with others in the Amex range?
+How does it compare with other Amex rewards deals?

 When it comes to repayments, you can make manual repayments online or over the phone (0800 917 8015), or alternatively set up a direct debit.
 A direct debit is a great idea because it protects you from forgetting to make a repayment and either damaging your credit score, getting hit with a penalty fee or losing any promotional rates as a result.
 You can arrange a direct debit for repayments when you apply for the credit card.
 The table below shows the options available.